bablukpik/elasticsearch/README.md

     }

 ### logstash2.conf
 The following format is like a real world example.
+This might look like in your case.
 Logstash can listen any port and can grab data out of it and then parse/filter it and finally send it to elasticsearch.

     input {
       tcp {